Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 WETH, 60, USDC, 10, USDT, 60, WBTC
 ```

 Where 60 and 10 are tick spacings.
-We're using 60 for volatile assets like ETH and BTC, and 10 for stablecoins.
+We're using 60 in volatile pairs (e.g. ETH/USDC, WBTC/USDT) and 10 in stablecoin
+pairs (USDC/USDT).

 Now, having such path, we can iterate over it to build pool parameters for each of the pool: